jbonde/electricitymonitor/README.md

 First of all Push messages needs to be enabled from the meter even though the documentation indicates that this is done by default.
 So contact your power supplier and request push messages and also two keys as the information is encrypted.
 You will then get a mail from Kamstrup with the keys.
 It comes in a tabulated setup which will probably be distorted in the mail.

-So a message like this
+So the message may look like this

 | Key | Type | Generation Key|
 | --- | --- | --- |
 | 64 | 1 | 0x34706890A462483973431E01C8914E21 |
 | 65 | 1 | 0x946F0B5C495176089391783F32C4E33A |

-should be interpreted as
+The Generation Key is wrong and should be splitted to

 | Key | Type | 0x | Generation Key |
 | --- | --- | --- | --- |
 | 64	| 1	| 0x	| 34706890A462483973431E01C8914E21 |
 | 65 | 1	| 0x	| 946F0B5C495176089391783F32C4E33A |

-You only need the Generation Key
+You need the Generation Key for these two keys:

 64 = gpk60 = encryption_key

 65 = gpk61 = authentication_key

-Connect your RPi serial port to the CCC connector at the Meter like this:
+Now connect your RPi serial port to the CCC connector at the Meter like this:

 | CCC |	RPipin | GPIO | Function (RPi) |
 | --- | --- | --- | --- |